 - Use the Internet Setup Wizard

 - Manually set up the Internet connection

-- Set up the Multi-Gig port on your router

-- Get Multi-Gig Internet With Internet Port Aggregation

 - Specify IPv6 Internet connections

 - Manage the MTU size

 Use the Internet Setup Wizard

 You can use the Setup Wizard to detect your Internet settings and automatically set up your router.
 The Setup Wizard is not the same as the pages that display the first time you connect to your router to set it up.